 CST Annual Reports on Antisemitism and Antisemitic Discourse

 The Community Security Trust is a Jewish communal organisation which works to monitor and combat antisemitism.
 They publish annually, statistics relating to antisemitic incident figures.
-Their reports can be accessed through their website.
-For 2011, the report can be found here, an executive summary here and headline details here.
-Their annual antisemitic discourse reports can be also be accessed through their website, the most recent 2011 discoure report is available here.
-Additionally they have produced a guide to fighting hate crime which can be downloaded from their website here and an elections Report which gives an overview of the electoral performance of the BNP and other far right parties in the last set of elections.
+It’s reports can be accessed through their website with the 2014 incident figures here and the report for the first six months of 2015 here.
+It’s annual antisemitic discourse reports can be also be accessed through their website.
+Additionally they have produced a guide to fighting hate crime which can be downloaded from their website here and an elections report which gives an overview of the electoral performance of the BNP and other far right parties in the last set of elections.
 Michael Whine of the CST has published an article which assesses the diplomatic progress made in combating antisemitism.
 It can be accessed here.
-Their six-monthly figures from January-June 2012 is here and the full 2012 report is here with media release here.
+Their guide to combating online antisemitism is available here and a joint report with Kick It Out on how to report antisemitism in football is here with press notes here.
+A joint publication with the Holocaust Education Trust is available here.

 Crown Prosecution Service Hate Crimes Report